Car loan for a US import car with MOT approval

 Your checklist for the bank:

-3. Original US Title or MSO (Manufacturer's Statement of Origin).
+3. Original US title or MSO (Manufacturer's Statement of Origin).

-5. Current appraisal from a recognised expert.
+5. Current valuation report from a recognised expert.

-Estimate total costs realistically and avoid interest traps
+Calculate total costs realistically and avoid interest traps

-The purchase price in the USA is only part of the truth; the total costs are often 25 to 30 percent higher.
-A realistic calculation protects against unpleasant surprises and demonstrates to the bank that you have planned your project solidly.
-In addition to the vehicle price, also include transport, customs (ten percent), import sales tax (19 percent), and costs for conversion and appraisal.
-A vehicle costing 30,000 euros can quickly lead to total costs of over 40,000 euros.
-A difference in interest rates of only two percentage points can mean savings of over 1,600 euros with a financing amount of 40,000 euros over four years.
-Therefore, specifically compare the conditions of banks experienced in financing import vehicles, rather than relying solely on your own bank.
-A low-interest car loan is often found with specialist providers.
+The purchase price in the USA is only part of the story; total costs are often 25 to 30 per cent higher.
+A realistic calculation protects you from unpleasant surprises and shows the bank that you have planned your project soundly.
+In addition to the vehicle price, factor in transport, customs duties (ten per cent), import sales tax (19 per cent) and the costs of conversion and appraisal.
+A vehicle costing €30,000 can quickly result in total costs of more than €40,000.
+An interest rate difference of just two percentage points can already mean savings of more than €1,600 on a financing amount of €40,000 over four years.
+You should therefore compare the terms offered by banks with experience in financing imported vehicles, rather than relying solely on your own bank.
+A cheap car loan is often available from specialist providers.
 This thorough preparation signals professionalism to the bank and significantly increases your chances.

-Request a personalised risk analysis now
+Request your individual risk analysis now

 FAQ